Sign up to our Newsletter

 5. Tell an interesting story where you are the main character

-This essay allows applicants to highlight their unique perspectives and understanding of the world.
-Many students that write diversity statements focus on their race, sexual orientation, gender, or ethnicity.
-However, these are not the only forms of diversity applicants can write about.
+You may choose to write a diversity essay, which allows applicants to highlight their unique perspectives and understanding of the world.
+Many students who write diversity statements focus on their race, sexual orientation, gender, or ethnicity.
+However, you can write about any factor that makes you a non-traditional applicant!

 • A long gap in your resume or education